 A Gantt chart is a bar chart that shows a detailed schedule of tasks within one project.
 It presents a schedule in a linear way, with tasks organized sequentially.
 Think of it as a visual checklist that makes it much easier to track and complete tasks, one step at a time.(3)

 While Gantt charts help teams understand how to execute a plan, roadmaps focus more on the why part of project management.
-The roadmap is more like an introduction that sets the groundwork for the upcoming projects and communicates the reasoning behind them.(4)
+The roadmap is more like an introduction that sets the groundwork including the project timeline for upcoming projects and communicates the reasoning behind them.(4)

 We’re clear on what a roadmap is and how it is different from a Gantt Chart.
 But do you actually need one?
 If so, what types of projects can benefit from a little roadmapping magic?